1. CONTRACT STRUCTURE & ORDER-OF-PRECEDENCE

 2.5 Zuora’s suspension or termination of the Service in accordance with the Agreement and/or its associated Order Form;

-2.6 exceeding Zuora’s published Concurrent Request Limits;
+2.6 exceeding Zuora’s published Concurrent Request Limits described at:

 2.7 software that has been subject to unauthorized modification by Customer;